ansys/pyhps/README.rst

 How to install
 --------------

-In order to install PyREP, make sure you have the latest version of `pip`_.
+In order to install PyHPS, make sure you have the latest version of `pip`_.
 To do so, run:

 .. code:: bash

     python -m pip install -U pip

-Then, as long as PyREP is a private pyAnsys module not published to pypi yet, you can execute:
+Then, as long as PyHPS is a private pyAnsys module not published to pypi yet, you can execute:

 .. code:: bash